-It happens all the time: You’re searching for a rental car and you see a rate that looks appealing, but once you complete your reservation (or even worse, once you see your final bill) that reasonable per-day price doesn’t seem so reasonable anymore.
-That’s because of all the extra fees that get tacked on to rental car prices.
+It happens all the time: Youâre searching for a rental car and you see a rate that looks appealing, but once you complete your reservation (or even worse, once you see your final bill) that reasonable per-day price doesnât seem so reasonable anymore.
+That’s because of all the extra car rental fees that get tacked on to the base price.

-Whether you think of them as hidden fees or sneaky add-ons, there are a lot of optional car rental fees that can get rolled into your final cost, and they can sometimes depend entirely on which airport or rental company you choose.
+Whether you think of them as hidden car rental fees or sneaky add-ons, there are a lot of optional car rental fees that can get rolled into your final cost, and they can sometimes depend entirely on which airport or rental company you choose.

 COMPARE AND SAVE: 10 Best Car Rental Booking Sites for Cheap Prices